ikarus-project/ikarus/docs/website/02_examples/newtonRaphsonMethod.md

 auto dfvLambda = [&](auto &&x) { return df(x); };
 Ikarus::NonLinearOperator nonLinOp(Ikarus::linearAlgebraFunctions(fvLambda, dfvLambda), Ikarus::parameter(x));
 ```
-The standard implementation of the Newton-Raphson method is illustrated in this function which uses `nonLinOp` as well.
+The standard implementation of the Newton-Raphson method is illustrated in this function, which also uses `nonLinOp`.
 ```cpp
 int iterCount = 1;
 while (abs(nonLinOp.value()) > eps and iterCount <= maxIter) {